josephg/egwalker-paper/reg-text.typ

 // - Text editors use specialised data structures such as piece trees @vscode-buffer to efficiently edit large documents, and integrating with these structures requires index-based operations.
 Incrementally updating these structures also enables syntax highlighting without having to repeatedly parse the whole file on every keystroke.
 // - The user's cursor position in a document can be represented as an index; if another user changes text earlier in the document, index-based operations make it easy to update the cursor so that it remains in the correct position relative to the surrounding text.

-Thus, regardless of whether the OT or the CRDT approach is used, a collaborative editing algorithm can be boiled down to an incremental update to an event graph: given an event to be added to an existing event graph, return the (index-based) operation that must be applied to the current document state so that the resulting document is identical to replaying the entire event graph including the new event.
+Regardless of whether the OT or the CRDT approach is used, a collaborative editing algorithm can be boiled down to an incremental update to an event graph: given an event to be added to an existing event graph, return the (index-based) operation that must be applied to the current document state so that the resulting document is identical to replaying the entire event graph including the new event.

 // (seph): ^-- this is a very bold statement.

 = The Event Graph Walker algorithm

-Eg-walker is a collaborative text editing algorithm based on the idea of replaying an event graph.
+Eg-walker is a collaborative text editing algorithm based on the idea of event graph replay.
-The algorithm builds on a replication layer that ensures that all non-crashed replicas eventually receive every event that any replica adds to the graph.
+The algorithm builds on a replication layer that ensures that whenever a replica adds an event to the graph, all non-crashed replicas eventually receive it.
 The state of each replica consists of three parts:

 1. *Event graph:* Each replica stores a copy of the event graph on disk, in a format described in @storage.